 2. A TB skin test or a T-spot TB blood test or negative chest X-ray if student has proof of previously positive TB test.

-Students who have not had the MMR series of shots or a recent TB test may get these vaccines and tests from Mercer Student Health Services for a fee (approximately $75).
+Students who have not had the MMR series of shots or a recent TB test may get these vaccines and tests from the Campus Health Center for a fee (approximately $75).

 For more information about immunization requirements, and for a downloadable immunization form, please visit the Mercer Student Health website.